andrd3v/dcdev/README.md

 EYejw/otUrfGGITiAiEAuLs1MYHGWuUdhyofXfY0S45GsSYXA/g8ombHMkcU54A=
 -----END CERTIFICATE-----
 ```
-We skip all of these details and go to _encryptData – the creation of the token.
-Let’s create the token:
+Rather than focusing on the X.509 details, the core of the token logic lives in `_encryptData`, which builds and encrypts the final payload.
+The following reconstructed implementation illustrates that function:
 ```objc
 - (NSData *)_encryptData:(NSData *)data // certificates
         serverSyncedDate:(NSDate *)serverDate